SongmingFan123/EditorAI/README.md

 - Database: Authenticating users in the front end instead of backend.

 - AI Development: Connecting the chat bot and ai suggestions from the backend instead of using Hugging Face models in the front end.

+- Deployment: Transfer all deployment to Railway from Vercel.